sakshikhemka15-del/infosec_task2/README.md

 - Comprehending Commands
 - Digesting Documentation

-It also includes explanations of core infosec concepts such as Encryption vs Encoding and the Principle of Least Privilege.
+It also includes explanations of  infosec concepts such as Encryption vs Encoding and the Principle of Least Privilege.